Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 Like for example when the player wants to go to sleep in the game.
 Minecraft first checks if the player does not have any hostile entities in the current chunk.
-Therefor the game must calculate the set of all entities in currently in the game world, which are also in the currently inhabited chunk.
+Therefore the game must calculate the set of all entities currently in the game world, which are also in the currently inhabited chunk.

 For this, Minecraft stores all entities as tuples $$e\in\mathbb{R}^3\times\mathbb{N}$$,